richardabendroth/remoter/README.md

 If possible, Remoter automatically sets the `this` context of the callback to the **remoter instance**.
 See [Claim settled Remoter results](#claim-settled-remoter-results) and [`.instanceArgument`](#instanceargument) for more information.

 In contrast to the native Promise, callbacks registered using `.finally` are passed an *errorOrValue* argument.
-This functionality can be turned off for the remoter instance either by wrapping the callback in a function, e.g. `remoter.finally(onlyOneArgument => yourCallback(onlyOneArgument))`, by setting the [`.finallyArgument`](#finallyargument) property to *false* or by setting the [`Remoter.finallyArgument`](#Remoterfinallyargument) global setting to *false*.
+This functionality can be turned off for the remoter instance either by wrapping the callback in a function, e.g. `remoter.finally(onlyOneArgument => yourCallback(onlyOneArgument))`, by setting the [`.finallyArgument`](#finallyargument) property to *false* or by setting the [`Remoter.finallyArgument`](#remoterfinallyargument) global setting to *false*.

 #### .finallyArgument
 `.finallyArgument` is a boolean property, that when set to *false* prevents passing of an errorOrValue argument to callbacks registered via `.finally`.
 When set to *true*, enables the this behavior.
-This setting overrides the corresponding [`Remoter.finallyArgument`](#RemoterfinallyArgument) setting.
+This setting overrides the corresponding [`Remoter.finallyArgument`](#remoterfinallyargument) setting.
 When set to *null*, the global setting is used.

 Default is *null* (uses global setting from [`Remoter.finallyArgument`](#remoterfinallyargument)).

+It is advisable to set this proptery to *false* if the callback registered using `.finally` is optionally accepting arguments that change the desired behavior of the function when supplied with a value.
+If that is the case, you might also want to chech if [`.instanceArgument`](#instanceargument) should be set to `false` as well as it supplies an additional instance argument when your callback function is an [anonymous function](#claim-settled-emoter-results).

 #### .instanceArgument
 `.instanceArgument` is a boolean property, that when set to *false* disables the addition of the instance reference to the arguments list when the `.then`, `.catch` and `.finally` callbacks are invoked for those registered callbacks that do not have a prototype (*ArrowFunctions* and *Bound Functions*).
 When set to *true*, enables the this behavior.
 This setting overrides the corresponding [`Remoter.instanceArgument`](#remoterinstanceargument) setting.
 When set to *null*, the global setting is used.

 Default is *null* (uses global setting from [`Remoter.instanceArgument`](#remoterinstanceargument)).

+See chapter on [Claim settled Remoter results](#claim-settled-remoter-results) for a detailed description.

 ### Instantiation shortcuts
 To instanciate either a Remoter and it's resolver and rejector or a Promise with a callback, or any combination of those, a remoter instance provides the `.remoter` and `.promise` properties.